julelang/manual/src/getting-started/installation/compiling-from-source/manual-compilation.md

 # Manual Compilation
-JuleC is written in Jule!
+julec is written in Jule!

 ::: warning
-These example assume you are in the root directory of the JuleC.
+These example assume you are in the root directory of the julec.
-This example also accepts you already have JuleC in global path.
+This example also accepts you already have julec in global path.
 :::

 ```